kabk/go-theses-17-manus-nijhoff/writings/structure.md

 ## How does internet use affect people in their personal sphere?

 Central Research Question:

-## How does design reflect current ideals of success?
+##Where does the internet fail and what opportunities does it offer designers?

 Embedded in the research will be the question or stance that humans are more important than their networks/infrastructures.
 It should explore the sense of loss of humanity or conectedness to each other, go through different attitudes we have towards the internet as a solution to problems or a medium for change.

 ##Sub Questions

 - What are current ideals of success?
 - How does web design influence people subliminally?
 - How is the medium internet supporting success and failure?
-- In who's best interest are ubiquitous networks?

 ___